ycpcs/cs482-spring2021-SR/index.md

 * **May 4** &mdash; [Final Self/Peer Evaluations](./assign/PeerEval-SwarmRobotics-Sp21-final.pdf) are due Friday, 5-14-21, by Noon in PDF form via email to your instructors.

-* **Apr 27** &mdash; The CS Senior Design Final Presentation and Demo (MS4) will be Tuesday, 5-11-21, from 5:00pm to 7:00pm via Zoom.
-The Radio Telescope Engineering Capstone Final Presentation and Demo will on ???, ??-??-21, from ??:??to ??:??, via Zoom.
+* **Apr 27** &mdash; The Swarm Robotics Project Final Presentation and Demo (MS4) will be Tuesday, 5-11-21, from 5:00pm to 7:00pm via Zoom, in coordinatio with the Engienering Capstone team.
+As far as we know, this will be a virtual event, present via Zoom.

 * **Apr 27** &mdash; [Draft Technical Reports](./assign/finalreport.html) are due Tuesday, 5-4-21, by Noon in your Google Drive, for review and comment by your instructors.

-* **Mar 30** &mdash; Milestone 3 presentation/demo on Tuesday, 4-27-21, during normal class time via Zoom.

 -->

+* ** Mar 21** &mdash; **The Engineering and Computer Science Expo** is scheduled for Thursday, 4-29-21, and there will be some additional effort and coordination with the Engineering Capstone team in order to present the entire Swarm Robotics project at that time.
+As far as we know, this will be a virtual event, presented via Zoom.

+* **Mar 21** &mdash; Milestone 3 presentation/demo on Tuesday, 4-27-21, during normal class time via Zoom.

+* **Mar 21** &mdash; Dr. Babcock will be taking over as the CS instructor for the Swarm Robotics project on Monday, 3-22-21.
+Please direct all of your inquiries to Dr. Babcock.

 * **Mar 7** &mdash; Milestone 2 presentation/demo on Tuesday, 3-30-21, during normal class time, via Zoom.